Courressa/Jamming/README.md

 # <p align="center">🎵Jammming🎵</p>

-<p align="center">Jammming is a React JS web application that saves users created playlist to their Spotify account.
-It will prompt the user to sign in to their spotify account and grant access in order to do so when they first start the app.</p>
+<p align="center">Jammming is a React JS web application that saves user's created playlist to their Spotify account.
+It will prompt the user to sign in to their spotify account and grant access in order to do so when they first open the web application.</p>

 <br>
 <br>